2.0 Authority Control

 III.
 Creating and Editing Authority Records

-No authority record needs to be created or revised for an access point that exists in the NACO authority file in a form that appears to be correct and needs no cross references or additional RDA elements.
+No series authority record needs to be created or revised for an access point that already exists in the NACO authority file in a form that appears to be correct and needs no cross references or additional RDA elements.

 IV.
 Responsibility for Developing and Maintaining the Authority File

-Professional catalogers are responsible for establishing access points in all bibliographic records they create and for creating the authority records necessary to support these access points.
-Catalogers who choose to delegate this responsibility to staff members under their supervision remain responsible for the quality of the output and should regularly review this work before it is submitted to the Authorities Specialist.
+The work of establishing access points and creating series authority records requires a thorough understanding of RDA and the principles underlying the organization of an online catalog.
+It is thus a professional responsibility and should normally be done by a professional catalog librarian.
+Catalogers are responsible for establishing access points in all bibliographic records they create and for creating the authority records necessary to support these access points.
+Catalogers who choose to delegate this responsibility to staff members under their supervision remain responsible for the quality of the output and should regularly review this work before it is submitted to the NACO Coordinator.

 Authority records for access points in bibliographic records cataloged by copy catalogers will be created by the Authorities Specialist.
 Copy catalogers should search all series access points used in their records in the local and if necessary the NACO authority file.
 This will ensure consistent treatment of the series, especially in terms of classification.
 Series authority records found in the NACO authority file that meet the default requirements (fully analyzed, traced, classified separately) may be SmartPorted to the local authority file by copy catalogers by Z39.50, but this is not required.
 Any series authority record found in the NACO authority file which does not represent the default series treatment should have the item-in-hand routed to the appropriate cataloger.
 If no authority record is found in either the local or NACO authority files, the item-in-hand should be forwarded to the appropriate cataloger.

-Maintenance of the online file
+Maintenance of the Online File

 The inputting and online editing of authority records, as well as the reconciliation of access points in the bibliographic file with authority records, is the responsibility of the Authorities Specialist.
 Catalogers, if they wish, may assist with inputting their own work.